Anders-Holst/sgt-puzzles-aho-extensions/factorcross.md

 divisibility with different numbers.
 I have never seen this puzzle anywhere else.
 But if you are not scared of numbers and math, it is quite enjoyable.
-And as a side effect, you will quickly learn how to do prime factorization of large numbers.
+And as a side effect, you will quickly learn how to do prime factorization of large numbers in the head.

 ### Factorcross controls